History and Background of Layered Architecture

 Separating Entity and DTO

-DTO (Data Transfer Object) is an object used for data transfer between layers or between client and server.
-Reasons to use DTOs instead of directly exposing Entities as API responses include preventing Entity changes from affecting API specifications, avoiding circular reference problems, and selectively including only necessary data in responses.
-Separating request DTOs and response DTOs allows independent management of input validation annotations and response serialization settings.
+A DTO (Data Transfer Object) is an object used to transfer data between layers or between the client and server.
+Using DTOs instead of directly exposing entities in API responses helps prevent entity changes from affecting the API specification, avoids circular reference problems, and allows responses to include only the necessary data.
+Separating request DTOs and response DTOs also allows input validation annotations and response serialization settings to be managed independently.

 // Request DTO